IN THIS SECTION

 - Blogs - A blog (a.k.a., "web log") is an online collection of personal commentary and links.
 Blogs can be viewed as online journals to which others can respond.1

-- Clickers - Clickers refer to classroom response systems (CRS), also known as personal response systems, consisting of devices that students can use to interact with an instructor's questions via computer software.2
+- Clickers (Student Response Systems) - Clickers refer to classroom response systems (CRS), also known as student response systems or audience response systems, consisting of devices that students can use to interact with an instructor's questions via computer software.2

-- Lecture Capture/Screencasting - WWU currently uses Camtasia Relay which allows instructors to record lectures or pre-record any screen and audio presentation and make it accessible online.
+- Lecture Capture/Screencasting/Podcasting - WWU currently uses Camtasia Relay which allows instructors to record lectures or pre-record any screen and audio presentation and make it accessible online.